What Is The EAV Catalog?

 On the other hand, the Flat model uses only one table, therefore it’s not normalized and uses more database space.
 It clears the EAV overhead

 It’s good when comes to performance, as it will only require one query to load the whole product instead of joining 5-6 tables to get just one product’s details.

 In the flat model, columns are called fields.

-These tables have non-normalized product and category data that’s intended to be read only.
+These tables have the non-normalized product and category data that are intended to be read-only.
 This allows Magento to fetch category and product data in a single query.